Swept Volume Solution

 What is Swept Volume?

-Swept Volume is defined as the volume swept by piston while moving from Top Dead Centre (T.D.C) to Bottom Dead Centre (B.D.C.)
-This is referred to as Vs and is represented as Vs = (((pi/4)*D^2)*L) or Swept volume = (((pi/4)*Inner Diameter of Cylinder^2)*Stroke Length).
-Inner diameter of cylinder is the internal or bore diameter of a cylinder & Stroke length is the distance travelled by piston in cylinder from BDC to TDC or vice versa.
+Swept Volume is defined as the volume swept by piston while moving from Top Dead Centre (T.D.C) to Bottom Dead Centre (B.D.C.) and is represented as Vs = (((pi/4)*D^2)*L) or Swept volume = (((pi/4)*Inner Diameter of Cylinder^2)*Stroke Length).
+Inner diameter of cylinder is the internal or bore diameter of a cylinder & Stroke Length is the distance travelled by the piston during each cycle.

 How to calculate Swept Volume?

-Swept Volume is defined as the volume swept by piston while moving from Top Dead Centre (T.D.C) to Bottom Dead Centre (B.D.C.)
-This is referred to as Vs is calculated using Swept volume = (((pi/4)*Inner Diameter of Cylinder^2)*Stroke Length).
+Swept Volume is defined as the volume swept by piston while moving from Top Dead Centre (T.D.C) to Bottom Dead Centre (B.D.C.) is calculated using Swept volume = (((pi/4)*Inner Diameter of Cylinder^2)*Stroke Length).
 To calculate Swept Volume, you need Inner Diameter of Cylinder (D) & Stroke Length (L).
 With our tool, you need to enter the respective value for Inner Diameter of Cylinder & Stroke Length and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 Let Others Know